Call for Conference papers and contributions

 Illustrations that fail to do their job:

-• How do bad illustrations create community via camp or unintended humour?
+• How do bad illustrations find success through camp or unintended humour?

 Mis-translation:

-• Illustration as an act of translation: translation issues and mis-registering; language; queer and trans theory - failure as affirmation.
+• Illustration as an act of translation: what happens when there are translation issues or misregistrations?

 • How do normative models of representation within illustration fail marginalised audiences?

-• Reading against.
-For example, how might illustrations help failed texts find their audience?
+• Reading against; how might illustrations help failed texts find their audience?

 Failure as a mode of knowledge production: